narodmit/Gender-Dysphoria/README.md

 # Gender-Dysphoria
-Diagnostic codes for ADC paper
+Diagnostic codes for Archives of Disease in Childhood paper